materialsproject/fireworks/docs/failures_tutorial.rst

     lpad detect_lostruns --time 1 --fizzle

    .. note:: Instead of using ``--fizzle``, you could instead use ``--rerun``.
-This would mark the Launch as being FIZZLED and then rerun the FireWork.
+This would mark the Launch as being FIZZLED and then rerun the Firework.
    .. note:: An additional constraint, ``--max_runtime``, can be used if you are looking for jobs that ran only a short time before failing.
 This can be useful to track down if a job was killed because it did not have walltime to run (if it was started in the middle of the queue job).
 Note that you should set this parameter to be in slightly larger intervals of the ping_time, since runtime is determined using pings.

 #.
 This command will mark all jobs that have been running for more than 1 second as *FIZZLED*.
 We'll improve this in a bit, but for now let's check to make sure the command worked::

     lpad get_fws -i 1 -d more

 #.
-The FireWork should now be correctly listed as *FIZZLED*!
+The Firework should now be correctly listed as *FIZZLED*!

 #.
 Of course, in production you'll never want to mark all jobs running for 1 second as being *FIZZLED*; this will mark jobs that are running properly as *FIZZLED*!